chrsoo/microservices/README.md

 ## Solution
 A solution that addresses the WET root cause comes in two parts:

-* Use one (or more) custom base image in your Dockerfiles
+* Use a custom base image in your Dockerfiles
-* Use a Jenkins pipeline DSL in your Jenkinsfiles
+* Use pipeline DSL in your Jenkinsfiles

 ### Using a Custom Base Image
 A custom base image should contain all things common to your downstream Microservices, things like